schar/comp-sem/exercises/week4.md

 Once you have a `Monad` instance for a type constructor in hand, you're free to use `return`, `>>=`, and `do` notation.
-GHCi will **automatically** infer, based on the types, which specific monadic operations it needs to invoke.
-(So the definition immediately above grounds my use of `return`, `>>=`, and `do` notation previously.
-In practice, GHCi actually loads a bunch of monads for you out of the box -- the mysterious few lines at the top of this file are there to suppress this default behavior, for your benefit ;p.)
+GHCi will **automatically** infer, **based on the types**, which specific monadic operations it needs to invoke.

+The `Monad` instance declaration for `[]` given here is what grounds my use of `return`, `>>=`, and `do` notation previously (so the `Monad` instance declaration can happen anywhere in your file; in particular, it doesn't need to precede any monadic computations that rely on it).
+In practice, GHCi actually loads a bunch of monads for you out of the box -- the mysterious few lines at the top of this file are there to suppress this default behavior, for your benefit `;p`.)

 It's important to keep in mind that GHCi **will not check** that your definitions for `return` and `>>=` satisfy the monad laws (in fact, in principle, GHCi [*cannot* check this](https://en.wikipedia.org/wiki/Halting_problem)).
-Thus, GHCi will only check that your `return` and `>>=` functions have the correct types.
-Checking that they satisfy the monad laws is the programmer's responsibility.
+GHCi will *only* check that your `return` and `>>=` functions have the correct types.
+Checking that they satisfy the monad laws is your responsibility.

 **Exercise: recalling our data type for `List` (repeated below), define a `Monad` instance for it.
 (Hint: your definition will be a direct translation of